300ZX Frame Bushing Repair

 install rear frame bushing

-Unfortunately on the 300ZX the frame bushing is pressed into the frame member from the factory.
-And the replacement bushing also needs to be pressed in.
+Unfortunately on the Z cars the frame bushing is pressed into the frame member from the factory.
+Nevertheless, the replacement bushing also needs to be pressed in.

-This means that the sub-frame has to be completely removed from the vehicle.
+What this means is the sub-frame has to be completely removed from the vehicle.
 At first glance it doesn’t seem like it would be that hard of a job as in that there are not too many bolts attaching the frame to the uni-body structure.

-But the problem is several other items attach to the frame that needs to be removed.
-For example the rear control arms and the rear sway bar.
+However, the real problem is that several other items attach to the frame and these need to be removed.
+For example, the rear control arms and the rear sway bar.

 picture location frame bushing